Alfresco/docs-alfresco/content-services/latest/admin/share-admin-tools.md

 * **displayControl**

     Enables the user to decide the user interface control or how the filter is displayed on the **Search** page.
 The default option is **Check box**. `displayControl` is the full module name for an Aikau widget which is used for rendering the facet filters.
-By default, Alfresco Content Services provides `alfresco/search/FacetFilters` which is a basic rendering of the filters available for the facet.
+By default, Content Services provides `alfresco/search/FacetFilters` which is a basic rendering of the filters available for the facet.

 * **maxFilters**